PROBECITO ARTISTA QUE ERA YO (1)

 In this new and deeply personal series, I embark on a heartfelt journey to understand the complex relationship I had with my late father.
 It encompasses an exploration of his profound influence on my artistic aspirations and the gradual deterioration of his mental health that commenced shortly after our migration to the United States.
 Due to my father's political affiliations, we fled our beloved El Salvador as refugees, leaving behind my mother's family, my father's successful career as an artist, and a comfortable upper middle-class lifestyle.

 After settling in California, we encountered financial difficulties that contributed to my father's battle with alcoholism.
 This struggle became the catalyst for the abuse he inflicted on my mother, siblings, and me.
-Eventually my mother developed the courage to divorce my father and with time, he found solace in sobriety and rekindled his passion for painting -even though the recognition he sought remained elusive.
-Feeling lonely and destitute, he retired and returned to El Salvador, which settled as s democracy that ended the revolution.
-Unfortunately, within two years he passed away due to complications related to diabetes that were exacerbated by his relapse into alcohol after twenty-five years of sobriety.
+Eventually my parents divorced, and with time, dad found solace in sobriety and rekindled his passion for painting -even though the recognition he sought remained elusive.
+Feeling lonely and destitute, he retired and returned to El Salvador, which settled as a democracy that ended the revolution.
+Unfortunately, within two years he passed away due to complications related to diabetes that were exacerbated by his relapse into alcohol.